Dulanga-Rukshan/DurovCrypt/README.md

 </p>

 ## Step 03
-After that you have to run ./install.sh command to install all dependencies for DurovCrypt, DurovCrypt is go based language.
+After that you have to run ./install.sh command to install all dependencies for DurovCrypt, DurovCrypt is written in go language.
 So it need go compiler to run in a system ./install.sh will check the system if go installed in system it will build the DurovCrypt, unless go isn't installed in a system it will prompt you to install. 👇
 <p align="start">